-The Smith is based on a Japanese Kiridashi design, but stripped-down to make a fantastic go-anywhere pocket knife.
+The Stoneblade is based on a Japanese Kiridashi design, a sort of stripped-down, go-anywhere pocket knife.

-It measures 5” in length, with a cutting edge that is 2” long.
+The small model measures 4" in length, with a cutting edge that is just under 2” long.

 These knives are shaped from 1095 carbon steel, a popular knife-making choice due to its lasting toughness and exceptional edge retention.

 The rough shape of the blade is cut by hand, then we take it to the grinder for shaping.
 As flecks of white-hot metal fly, the knife comes to life.
-Finally, we give the knife a hammered forge finish for that extra bit of rugged style.
+The surface of the blade is faceted on the grinder, creating a unique texture resembling stone.